6 types of Field Carries

 Big game hunters find a sling very helpful to carry and shoot a firearm accurately from the off-hand position.
 Sling carry is not recommended in difficult terrain.
 On such occasions, the rifle should be held in your hands for complete muzzle control.

 A safe method when walking in a field or through grassland.
 Safe to use when others are behind or to your side, but not when they are in front of you.

 The shooter has good muzzle control with this carry, and is ready to shoulder the firearm quickly.
 This is an excellent carry for working upland bird cover.
-It is also one of the safest ways to carry a firearm.
+The two-handed provides the best control, especially in dense vegetation or overgrown areas, or when you need to fire quickly.
+It is also one of the safest ways to carry a firearm and the best.
 Never use it when someone is on the same side that the muzzle is pointed.